Cardiac Drugs and Chinese Medicine

 - Identify the most common cardiac drugs with potential for drug-herb interactions

 - Explore how major cardiac drugs act on the body

 - Protect oneself from potential medico-legal issues arising from interactions

-This is California Acupuncture Board (CAB) Category 1 distance education course.
-For NCCAOM, this course is a 1 hour safety PDA and 2 hours core (AOM-BIO).
-This course is pending approval by the California Acupuncture Board and NCCAOM for 3 hours of continuing education and PDAs.
+This is California Acupuncture Board (CAB) Category 1 live education course.
+For NCCAOM, this course is a 3 hour safety PDA.
+This course is approved by the California Acupuncture Board and NCCAOM for 3 hours of continuing education and PDAs.
 For further information, please contact Dr. Greg Sperber, CAB CEU Provider #1349, NCCAOM PDA Provider #166669, at DrGreg@integrativemedicinecouncil.org or (619) 881-0029.